AriesLR/PakMaster/README.md

 ## Known Issues

-- IoStore Mode Unpacking creates a folder called "Engine" on your desktop - This is something to do with how ZenTools works, I'm looking into it.
+- IoStore Mode Unpacking creates folders called "Engine" and "ZenTools" outside of the PakMaster folder - This is something to do with how ZenTools works, I'm looking into it.

 ## Installation